 Allies and Enemies

 Marcola's rivals include members of the Rio de Janeiro-based Red Command (Comando Vermelho) as well as the Third Capital Command (Terceiro Comando da Capital - TCC) crime group created by Geleião and Cesinha after their split with the PCC boss.

 Although Marcola has spent the majority of his life behind bars, like many Brazilian crime bosses, he has reportedly continued to develop his criminal career from inside prison, using a network of lawyers and corrupt public officials.
-However, the dismantling of this communications network, and the recent loss of some key leaders posed potential disruptions to the PCC's business, Marcola appears to have maintained firm control working through his long-time associate Fuminho.
+While the dismantling of this communications network and loss of some key leaders posed potential disruptions to the PCC's business, Marcola appears to have maintained firm control working through his long-time associate Fuminho.